Gift Ideas for Acrylic Painting Artists

-Here is a list of things that acrylic artists use and some tips on how to find out what specific items your friend needs at the moment.
+Since the tricky part is knowing what the artist actually uses and needs, I also included some tips on how to find out what specific items your friend needs at the moment.

 Buying Paint for an Acrylic Painter

-For an acrylic artist one of the first things that could be useful is of course some acrylic paint.
+For an acrylic artist, one of the first things that could be useful is, of course, paint.

-Which one should you buy?
-Two important things to consider when buying acrylic paint as gift are:
+Which kind should you buy?
+Two important things to consider when buying acrylic paint as a gift are:

 - Paint quality

 1. Quality: Acrylic Paint Comes in Different Qualities

 The paint quality is crucial.
 There are student quality paints and professional ones.
 The main difference between the two is the quantity of pigment there is in it compared to filler.
 It’s hard to see the difference until you start painting with it, then it becomes quite clear.

 Student quality has a smaller percentage of pigment in the acrylic binder, and the additions of fillers.
 The paint behaves in a less efficient and more challenging way.
 When in doubt go for the professional quality, you can’t go wrong with a better product.